 Serious DIYers can save several hundred dollars by installing their own sliding patio doors.
 However, you may need to buy new tools or extra hardware that reduces these savings.
 DIYers will most likely take longer than professionals to get the job done, and any mistakes won’t be backed by a warranty.

+In many cases, installing a sliding patio door can be worth the cost for the added value of natural light, better outside visibility, and for being kid and pet-friendly.
 Sliding glass door costs depend on your chosen material, size, type, features, and brand.
 Professional installation increases your labor costs but guarantees lasting work.

 We recommend investing in Energy Star-rated doors to ensure the energy performance of your doors and to keep your electric bill from rising unnecessarily.
-Choosing an Energy Star-certified product allows you to claim a rebate of up to $250 on your federal taxes.
+Choosing an ENERGY STAR certified product allows you to claim a rebate of up to $250 on your federal taxes.

-Consider whether other features such as storm protection are worth investing in.
+Consider whether other features, such as storm protection, are worth investing in.
 To keep your total cost as low as possible, only invest in features that provide the protection and energy performance you need.
 Compromise on features that only pertain to appearance to stay within your budget.

-FAQ About Installing Sliding Patio Doors
+FAQs About Installing Sliding Patio Doors

-How much does a standard size sliding door cost?
+How much does a standard-size sliding door cost?

 Installing a sliding patio door can cost anywhere from $2,000–$4,000 on average.
 The total price depends on the door’s size, material, glass type, and brand.

-Do sliding glass doors increase home value?
+Do sliding glass doors add to your home’s value?

 A high-end, well-installed sliding glass door should increase your home value, though by how much depends on your location and the door’s style and functionality.

-Why are patio doors so expensive?
+Are sliding patio doors expensive?

+Sliding patio doors are often expensive.
 It may not look like it, but patio doors require a lot of materials to construct.
 They also come with energy-saving features such as low-e glass coatings and gas insulation that prevent air leakage and heat transfer to keep your energy bill from going up.

 Can you replace a patio door without replacing the frame?